anon140103/logistic_growth/README.md

     **Conclusion**

     The logistic model demonstrates a strong fit to the empirical data, accurately reflecting the characteristic S-shaped curve of population growth.
-The close alignment between the model predictions and the observed data indicates that the parameter estimates ($N_0$, $r$, and $K$) are well-suited for describing the actual population growth of the bacteria.
+The close alignment between the model predictions and the observed data indicates that the parameter estimates ($N_0$, $r$, and $K$) are appropriate for describing the actual population growth of the bacteria.

 ## Question 2: Predicting Population Size Under Exponential Growth

-(**10 points**) Use your estimates of N0 and r to calculate the population size at t = 4980 min, assuming that the population grows exponentially.
-How does it compare to the population size predicted under logistic growth?

 An exponential growth model is represented by the equation: